 Rumen fermentation can be an underlying reason why some livestock are prone to heat stress – normal digestive processes create heat and this reaches a maximum several hours after feed is consumed.

-1. Move feeding time in indoor systems to late afternoon or evening to allow fermentation during the cooler night temperatures.
+1. Move feeding time for indoor systems to late afternoon or evening to allow fermentation during the cooler night temperatures.

 2. Feed at cooler times of the day